France

 Health Data

 Health data in France is governed by a distinct regulatory stack.
 The Code de la Sante Publique establishes the legal framework for clinical research and health data reuse.
 CNIL is the data protection authority overseeing all health data processing.
 The Health Data Hub is the national platform for secondary use of health data, jointly controlling the SNDS with CNAM and hosting a broader catalogue of datasets from hospitals, registries, and cohorts.
-Researchers access data via a secure Datalab environment following CESREES ethical review and CNIL authorisation.
+Researchers access data via a secure Datalab environment following CESREES (the national health research ethics committee) ethical review and CNIL authorisation.
 The EDS AP-HP is the clinical data warehouse of the AP-HP hospital system, covering 19 million patients across 38 hospitals, with OMOP CDM as the primary data model and HL7 FHIR as the API layer.
 ANS manages national health interoperability standards including French HL7 FHIR profiles (CI-SIS) and the SNOMED CT national release.
+IHE France, operating under ANS oversight, aligns these French profiles with IHE integration profiles, serving as the primary vehicle for clinical system interoperability standards in the French health IT ecosystem.

 French Research Institutes

-• Paris Brain Institute is a non-profit neuroscience foundation at Pitié-Salpêtrière, co-governed by Sorbonne Universite, CNRS, Inserm, and AP-HP, combining fundamental research, clinical neurology, and translational science.
+- Paris Brain Institute is a non-profit neuroscience foundation at Pitié-Salpêtrière, co-governed by Sorbonne Universite, CNRS, Inserm, and AP-HP, combining fundamental research, clinical neurology, and translational science.
+It is a member of the CURE-ND alliance for joint neurodegenerative disease research alongside DZNE, Mission Lucidity, and UK DRI.